Financial Aid Process

 We help you build a financial aid package to make Landmark College affordable.

 Students and families interested in financial aid should complete the Free Application for Federal Student Aid (FAFSA) from the Department of Education.
 This is the only application that is required for awarding both federal grant aid as well as Landmark College need-based scholarships.
-If you are interested in applying for a Merit/Recognition scholarship through Landmark, please complete the Recognition Scholarship Form [PDF] and submit with an essay.

 Applying for Aid